cawl0909/Astronomical-Classification-Project/README.md

-# Overviews
+# Overview
-This project is an astronomical classifier which can parse csv files and read to them into accessible classes. <br>
+This project is a modular astronomical data catalouge which can parse formatted csv files and read to them into accessible classes. <br>
 It also supports command line data retreival and input aswell as outputting to a formatted .txt file <br>
 This was built in mind with compatability with [SIMBAD](https://simbad.cds.unistra.fr/simbad/).

 #  Compiling
-This project is built in mind with c++17 comptability and can be compiled using gcc:
+This project is built in mind with c++17 comptability and can be compiled in windows using gcc:

 ```
 g++ -std